How could an episodic content strategy benefit your business?

 Search engines look for updated and reliable content to give to their audience.
-Think about it, if it can provide lots of people with great content, then more people will trust the search engine.
-If your content is consistently published and frequently generating repeated user interest, then the search engines will reward you with a higher ranking.
-It’s a win-win.
+If it can provide lots of people with great content, then more people will trust the search engine.
+If your content is consistently published and is generating repeated user interest, then the search engines will reward you with a higher ranking.

 4. Episodic content streamlines your content creation process

-If you know me, you’ll know that I thrive on processes and systems.
-I’m always looking for ways to optimize and streamline our processes at Content 10x to make more efficient use of our time and energy.
+We are always looking for ways to optimize and streamline our processes at Content 10x to make more efficient use of our time.
 Episodic content is perfect for any content creator who wants a one-size-fits-all creation and repurposing workflow.

-Managing one-off pieces of content can be really time-consuming.
+Managing one-off pieces of content can be time-consuming.
 But with episodic content, you’re always creating the same core content in the same format, so you can use the same processes to create and repurpose that content episode after episode.
-No reinventing the wheel here!

 5. Episodic content helps you develop and share ideas over time